telerik/ajax-docs/controls/calendar/radcalendar/column-and-row-headers-settings.md

 The column and row headers label the rows and columns of the main calendar area.
-Inbetween the column and row headers, a view selector can optionally appear as well:
+In between the column and row headers, a view selector can optionally appear as well:

 ![Row and column headers](images/RowAndColumnHeaders.png)